Would you like to streamline your morning routine?

 4| Store + Organize

-Whether you shop your own home by reusing items around the house, purchase items at the dollar store, or you take a trip to the Container Store, this is when things begin to actually get organized.
+Whether you shop your own home by reusing items around the house, purchase items at the dollar store, or take a trip to the Container Store, this is when things begin to actually get organized.
 Don’t forget to take measurements of your space so you know the dimensions.
 I personally like to bring a tape measure in my purse in case I need to make sure something will indeed fit my space.

 Here’s a peek into my final product after organizing my small rental closet: